Reps call for reopening of Banex Plaza

 Moving the motion, Oluwaseun noted the recent turmoil at Banex Plaza, Wuse, Abuja, on May 18, 2024, which saw hoodlums assaulting Nigerian Army personnel.
 It further recognized the prompt response of soldiers and police officers in rescuing the besieged personnel.

-He noted that the soldiers targeted in the attack were unarmed and posed no threat, deeming the assault unjustifiable,adding that the temporary closure of Banex Plaza, a vital commercial center with adverse impact on businesses and the economy can have a negative impact.
+He noted that the soldiers targeted in the attack were unarmed and posed no threat, deeming the assault unjustifiable, adding that the temporary closure of Banex Plaza, a vital commercial centre with adverse impact on businesses and the economy, can have a negative impact.

 “There is a growing concern about the excessive dependence on conventional, heavy-handed approaches in civil matters, leading to avoidable disruptions.”